direktiv/function-builder/docs/README.md

 ### runtime-envs

 If runtime environment variables are required, meaning the client sends environment variables to the service, the `runtime-envs` attribute can be used to add them to the static list in `env`.
-Ths attibute contains a template which has to return a JSON array of strings in `KEY=VALUE` format.
+This attibute contains a template which has to return a JSON array of strings in `KEY=VALUE` format.
 The folowing example is taken from the terraform service.

 ```yaml
 runtime-envs: |